kdave/btrfs-progs/Documentation/ch-zoned-intro.rst

 ^^^^^^^^^^^^^^^^^^^^^

 The main constraint of the zoned devices is lack of in-place update of the data.
-This is inherently incompatibile with some features:
+This is inherently incompatible with some features:

 * nodatacow - overwrite in-place, cannot create such files
 * fallocate - preallocating space for in-place first write